CptGummiball/MCDealer2/README.md

 ## Mentions

-First of all the one and only [@Bestem0r](https://github.com/Bestem0r) and his Plugin [VillagerMarket](https://github.com/Bestem0r/VillagerMarket)
+First of all the one and only @Bestem0r and his Plugin [VillagerMarket](https://github.com/Bestem0r/VillagerMarket)

 And special thank you to the following individuals for their contributions and support:

-- Lalloween - for providing his shop data

 ## LICENSE
 This plugin is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.